Veteran Homelessness

 - Canadian Institute for Military and Veteran Health Research (CIMVHR) – provides relevant research and resources for veterans services, policy makers, academics, etc.

-- Is Veteran Homelessness a Problem in Canada? – blog (COH, 2021) and What Do We Know About Veteran Homelessness in Canada – blog (COH, 2016)
+- Is Veteran Homelessness a Problem in Canada?
+(COH blog, 2021) and What Do We Know About Veteran Homelessness in Canada (COH blog, 2016)

 - Moving Towards Ending Homelessness Among Veterans: Report of the Standing Committee of Veterans Affairs (May 2019)

-- The Extent and Nature of Veteran Homelessness in Canada – report (ESDC, 2015) – examines shelter data over 2014
+- The Extent and Nature of Veteran Homelessness in Canada (ESDC report, 2015) – examines shelter data over 2014

 Canada has a long and complex history of Indigenous participation in the Canadian military.
-Indigenous veteran homelessness in Canada highlights the cumulative ways in which homelessness, former military service, and Indigenous identity intersect to create unique risk factors.
+Indigenous Veteran homelessness in Canada highlights the cumulative ways in which homelessness, former military service, and Indigenous identity intersect to create unique risk factors.
+According to the 2021 Census of Population, 5.2% of Veterans are Indigenous, greater than the overall share of population aged 17 and older who are Indigenous at 4.4%.

 - November 8th is National Indigenous Veterans Day – read this VAC page to learn more about the long and proud tradition of First Nations, Inuit and Métis military service in Canada